gimenete/pync/README.md

 done [ 'result 1', 'result 2', 'result 3' ]
 ```

 This means all promises are started at once.
 What if we want to run one after another?
-Pync solves that with these two methods:
+Imagine you have an array of URLs and you want to download the files pointed by them.
+You probably don't want to download all at once. `pync` solves that with these two methods:

 ## pync.series(arr, func)